veduco/EFTSuite-Public/README.md

 7.  **Data Entry**: Validates and collects required Type-2 demographic data (Name, DOB, SSN, etc.).
 8.  **EFT Generation**: Uses compiled NBIS tools (`an2k`, `nfiq`, `opj_compress`) to generate compliant EFT files.
 9.  **Multi-Type Support**: Allows users to pick from Type-14 prints and full Type-4 (rolled) prints. **Note**: By default, Type-14 is legacy and must be enabled in settings.
 10.  **Smart Compression**: Automatically ensures the final EFT file is under ATF's 12MB limit by adjusting NBIS lossless compression ratios if needed.
+Certain vendors request EFTs under 5MB.
+Added an optional reduced filesize option in 2.0.4 that supports this.
+11.  **API Support**: FastAPI is supported; use the /docs/ url to access the endpoint documentation.

 ## Prerequisites